 - restricting funds allocated for rail or related projects to those specific projects;

-- working with railroad companies to prohibit speeding trains in downtown areas; and
+- working with railroad companies to prohibit trains from speeding in downtown areas;

 3.01 PRIORITY ISSUES FOR IMPLEMENTATION

-2. providing public safety officials the authority, information, and funding to combat drug-related crimes throughout the state;
+- providing public safety officials with the technology, authority, information, funding, and revenue to combat drugged driving and other drug-related crimes;

-1. requiring 30 days’ notice to local officials of changes in the status of offenders in their municipalities, particularly those at risk to re-offend, and collaborating with those officials in any decision about where to place a released person;
+- the DOC providing to local officials 30 days’ notice of changes in offenders’ status, particularly those at risk to re-offend, and collaboration with local officials in placement of a released person;

-4. adherence to municipal zoning in approving housing for offenders and locating adequate supervision and wrap-around support services where offenders are lodged in close proximity to one another and the general population;
+- adherence to municipal zoning in approving housing for offenders and locating adequate supervision and support services where offenders are lodged near the general population;

-5 clarifying in Title 24 Chapter 117 that temporary housing for offenders does not meet the definition of a “group home;”
+- clarifying in Title 24 Chapter 117 that a “group home” does not constitute temporary housing for offenders;

-7. authority for corrections officers to serve citations and domestic abuse orders to offenders in a correctional facility in lieu of municipal police serving the paperwork there; and
+- authorizing corrections officers to serve citations and domestic abuse orders to offenders in a correctional facility in lieu of municipal police serving them.

 3.03 PUBLIC SAFETY FUNDING

-6. providing funding to municipalities to undertake drug investigations at the local level.
+- providing funding to municipalities to undertake drug investigations at the local level: